 Determining what needs improvement and implementing that in a PMO often requires that parts of the organization and individuals change how they function and perform their work.
 This can be uncomfortable or even frightening to those who are required to change.
 Helping people at all levels cope with the changes eases the path for implementation.

-We believe that OCM work is some of the most important work that clients undertake.
+At Ten Six, we believe that OCM work is some of the most important work that clients undertake.
 Ten Six consultants bring extensive experience as business consultants and change agents who know how to do this important work with our clients.
 Below is an outline of our OCM process, which is based on industry best practices and our experience in this realm.

 Ten Six works with its clients to develop and map out the following for its PMO implementations: